antonvw/fractal-map/README.md

-This project offers a fractal browser, developed using Qt 4.8.0.
+This project offers a fractal browser, developed using Qt 4.8.0 and qwt 6.0.1.